'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 "He had a lot of fight in him," Dana Petty agrees.

-Over the 20 years that Dana went out on the road with Tom Petty and the Heartbreakers, "I Won't Back Down" was a fixture.
+Over the 20 years that Dana went on the road with Tom Petty and the Heartbreakers, "I Won't Back Down" was a fixture.
 "They played that every night," she says.
 "Tommy never got tired of that one, because of the audience response."

 There were times, she remembers, when the tens of thousands of fans singing along were so loud they would drown out the band.
 "It's a song that touches everyone in their own way," she says.
 "You could see that they were all singing about their lives every night.
 And it's a pretty amazing thing to witness."

-The song's universal appeal stems from its simplicity, says Tom Petty's daughter, Adria Petty.
+The song's universal appeal stems from its simplicity, says Tom Petty's daughter Adria Petty.
 "It's like a mantra.
 It keeps building you up, stronger, stronger, stronger.
 Every word of the song is culminating in more tenacity."

 Her younger sister, Annakim Violette, adds, "Anyone that's ever [sung] that came out of a really dark place into a brighter one.
 It gave them strength.
 That's why it's an anthem.
 It's an anthem for finding strength."